9 Must-Dos in Savannah’s Charming Historic District

 1. Take a guided tour of the historic district

-You could easily take a self-guided tour through Savannah’s highly walkable, easy-to-navigate historic district.
+The best thing to do in the city is a self-guided tour of the highly walkable, easy-to-navigate historic district.
 A grid layout was used to plan the city.
 And thus, it’s super easy to get around.
 As one of the country’s oldest historical areas, the nickname of “America’s first planned city” is quite appropriate.
 In 1733, the historic district centered around 4 public squares.
 Eventually, squares covered all 24 neighborhoods or “wards.”

 As for tours, I recommend Noble Jones walking tours.
-The guides are so passionate with much knowledgeable to share about the history of the city.
+We took an architecture tour and our guide shared so many interesting facts that you wouldn’t hear on an ordinary tour.
 It’s a great introductory tour for new visitors.
 As a laid-back alternative, Old Town Trolley tours is a better option for anyone looking to avoid heavy walking.
 Relax and enjoy the beautiful 18th and 19th century architecture.
 While snapping photos, you will learn more about the city and even have a few laughs (the guides are very entertaining).

 A great tour will definitely start your trip on a high note with an introduction to the city’s most prominent historical sites.
 Later on you can go back to sites you are most interested in and explore further.